-The Water Quality Control Commission (WQCC) 20.6.2.1201.A(1) NMAC states, "Notices regarding discharges from facilities for the production, refinement, pipeline transmission of oil and gas or products thereof, the oil field service industry as related to oil and gas production activities, oil field brine production wells, and carbon dioxide facilities shall be filed with the oil conservation division of the energy, minerals and natural resources department."
+The Water Quality Control Commission (WQCC) 20.6.2.1201.A(1) states, "Notices regarding discharges from facilities for the production, refinement, pipeline transmission of oil and gas or products thereof, the oil field service industry as related to oil and gas production activities, oil field brine production wells, and carbon dioxide facilities shall be filed with the oil conservation division of the energy, minerals and natural resources department."
 WQCC Regulations 20.6.2.3104 and 20.6.2.3106 NMAC stipulate that, unless otherwise provided for by regulation, no person shall cause or allow effluent or leachate to discharge so that it may move directly or indirectly into the ground water unless such discharge is pursuant to a discharge permit approved by the director.
-The Oil and Gas Act (NMSA 1978, Section 70-2-12.B(22)) authorizes the New Mexico Oil Conservation Division (OCD) to regulate the disposition of non-domestic, non-hazardous wastes from facilities for the production, refinement, pipeline transmission of oil and gas or products thereof, the oil field service industry as related to oil and gas production activities, oil field brine production wells, and carbon dioxide facilities in order to protect public health and the environment.
-The OCD has combined these requirements into one document, a "discharge permit" that will provide protection to ground water, surface water, and the environment through proper regulation of the transfer and storage of fluids at the facility and disposal of waste liquids and solids.
+The Oil and Gas Act (Section 70-2-12.B(22)) authorizes the New Mexico Oil Conservation Division (OCD) to regulate the disposition of non-domestic, non-hazardous wastes at oil field facilities to protect public health and the environment.
+The OCD has combined these requirements into one document, (a "discharge plan") that will provide protection to ground water, surface water, and the environment through proper regulation of the transfer and storage of fluids at the facility and disposal of waste liquids and solids.

-The discharge permit considers intentional discharges as well as potential discharges from a facility.
+The discharge permit takes into account intentional discharges as well as potential discharges from a facility.
+Therefore, a facility having no intentional discharges is still required to have a discharge plan.
 Inadvertent discharges of liquids (i.e., leaks and spills, or any type of accidental discharge of contaminants) or improper disposal of waste solids have a potential to cause ground water contamination or threaten public health and the environment.
-Therefore, a facility having no intentional discharges can still require a Discharge Permit if the facility has a potential for such discharges.
-The Discharge Permit Application must address surface facility operations including all areas of containerized material, storage pits, tankage, product storage areas, loading areas, effluent/waste treatment, stormwater management, and known ongoing ground water impacts, etc.
+The discharge plan must address surface facility operations including all areas of containerized material, storage pits, tankage, product storage areas, loading areas, effluent/waste treatment, and known ongoing groundwater impacts, etc.